codybuell/dotfiles/README.md

  - [ ] toggle showing foldcolumn only when folds are currently being shown
  - [ ] clipboard integration solution, pbcopy? (define iskeyword separators, middle click to paste)
  - [ ] unbind shift-k?
- - [ ] remap arrow keys to something else? use hjkl for movement, arrows for resize or windowshifts??

 ### geeklets